 Inadequate training of Frigate crew for future missile attack

 The initial risks relating to the Hawk are primarily concerned with the Hawk flying at low altitude.
 Should the Hawk strikes the sea, as occurred within the incident in 2000, the aircraft is likely to suffer considerable damage, risking the pilot’s safety and the airworthiness of the aircraft.
 Should the aircraft strike the frigate, the Hawk itself is likely to suffer catastrophic damage, providing substantial risk to the pilot’s safety.
 The Frigate is also likely to suffer significant damage, risking the lives of crew and potentially seaworthiness of the vessel.
 Should the Hawk fail to fly at low altitude, the Hawk will appear on the frigate’s radar earlier than an incoming missile would.
 This would result in the incomplete training of the frigates crew, potentially endangering the lives of the crew in future live fire conflict zones.
+The current analysis developed the control structure and Control Actions associated with the Hawk missile simulation task in order to avoid these potentially fatal consequences.

 RESULTS AND DISCUSSION

 Following STAMP-STPA procedure, the mapped control structure for Hawk missile simulation task is shown in Figure 1.
 The developed control structure takes a hierarchical form, with the addition of the ‘Sea’ component operating in parallel, linking to the pilot and frigate crew.
 Seven stakeholders were identified, Military Aviation Authority, who operates as regulator, Duty Holder, Pilot, Hawk Jet, Frigate, Crew and the Sea.
-Each of the seven stakeholders are linked by unique Control Actions, mapping the stakeholder relationships
+Each of the seven stakeholders are linked by unique Control Actions, mapping the stakeholder relationships.

 Figure 1 Control structure for the Hawk Risk to Life (RtL) case study